The library has both a C and C++ API, which map 100% 1:1 in features.

 XDG Basedir spec:

-defines the base directory relative to which user-specific data files should be stored.
-If$XDG_DATA_HOME
+$XDG_DATA_HOMEdefines the base directory relative to which user-specific data files should be stored.
+If$XDG_DATA_HOMEis either not set or empty, a default equal to$HOME/.local/shareshould be

 XDG_CONFIG_HOME